 Heat oil in a large pot over medium-high heat.
 Add mustard seeds, and heat until they begin to pop.

-Lower heat to medium, and add shallots, cumin, and salt.
-Sauté 2-3 minutes until shallots begin to brown, then add tomatoes and Parmesan rind.
+Lower heat to medium, and add shallots, cumin, cayenne, and salt.
+Sauté 2-3 minutes until shallots begin to brown, then add tomatoes, Parmesan, broth, and water.

 Slowly stir in milk.
-Add sugar to taste if needed.
+Add additional salt to taste if needed.

-Serve warm with French bread, naan, or grilled cheese.
+Serve warm with fresh basil, along with crusty bread, naan, or grilled cheese.

 Recipe adapted from: At Home With Madhur Jaffrey